-We walked out through Cuxton, which has some pretty pretty flower filled gardens at the moment!
-Just outside of the village, near the rapefields you turn off right onto the North Downs Way on a path between hedges.
+We walked out through Cuxton, which has some pretty pretty flower filled gardens!
+Just outside of the village, near the rapefields, you turn off right onto the North Downs Way on a path between hedges.
 There is a steady ascent into Mill Hill wood, then you cross a railway line and enter into Rascombe farm reserve.
 We walked through some rapefields but they were only just getting going, (with just a few yellow flowers) so my nose didn’t get too itchy.

 Next we had to cross the Medway bridges.
 The worst thing about the North Downs Way is the proximity to motorways.
 Even when the views are pretty, they seem less amazing accompanied by the roar of cars and trucks.
 There is no getting away from the cars as you cross the bridge.
 I spent most of my time looking in the other direction towards the castle in Rochester, but I was still happy to get off the bridge and escape into the countryside.